 - Cyber 360s - A 360 involves a multi-disciplinary team of LGA officers, council officers and – whilst we grow the sector capability – external experts working with a council to offer a different set of perspectives on a council’s cyber-security culture.
 This will help councils build cyber capability and capacity and improve the understanding of good cyber security principles across the organisation, not just in IT teams.

 - Digital Sector Led Improvement (SLI) - Through the Digital Pathfinders Programme, the Digital Connectivity Programme, and the Local Government Digital Committee (LGDC) stakeholder network, the programme has offered digital improvement support to over 100 councils.
 The intention is to continue to support councils in FY22/23 through the same or similar initiatives.
-Digital SLI remains focussed on building the sector’s digital capability.
+Digital SLI remains focused on building the sector’s digital capability.

 - Cyber SLI - By delivering cyber security testing to a 10% representative sample of councils we have built a better understanding of levels of vulnerabilities within the sector.
 This understanding has informed our support offer as we work with partners to deliver a range of guidance, videos, training, and research to ensure cyber security is seen as a whole workforce issue.
 Many of these projects – and initiatives like them – will continue to be delivered in FY22/23.
-Cyber SLI remains focussed on building the sector’s cyber capability.
+Cyber SLI remains focused on building the sector’s cyber capability.

 - CDT Improvement Policy - There are a diverse range of CDT related improvement policy initiatives in central government that require our collaborative development and/or engagement.
 These include: the new Government Cyber Security Strategy, the New National Resilience Strategy, Public Service Network / Future Networks for Government (via Central Digital and Data Office), Digital Identity/Single Sign-On (via GDS), Cyber Security in the Supply Chain, Secure Connected Places, Digital Identity and Attributes Trust Framework, Telecom Digital Switchover, Ransomware, New Data Protection Regime (Data: A New Direction), Cyber Health Framework for Local Government, a review of the Computer Misuse Act, and the regulation of Online Harms.